Color: Metallic Charcoal/Lime Punch/Silver

 The continued evolution of Brooks’ long running model carries a lot of new bits on board this year.
 Some areas are certainly better executed than the Ghost 7, while the jury is out on other updates influencing functional manners.
 The best we can do here is to lay everything out, leaving you to pass judgement on their values.
 We will supplement all that with our own opinion, but as with all reviews, a subjective point of view has to be taken with a grain of salt.

-An important thing you must know upfront – the Ghost 8 is not, as Brooks puts it, a shoe with ‘soft cushioning’, regardless of the cute ‘cushion me’ logo you see on Brooks’ webpage.
+An important thing you must know upfront – the Ghost 8 is not, as Brooks puts it, a shoe with ‘soft cushioning’, regardless of the cute ‘cushion me’ logo that you see on Brooks’ webpage.
 That might hold true in Brooks’ own personal universe, but let the Ghost play in the open with other boys, and the definition of soft tends to be processed through a competitive filter.

 For example, the Asics Cumulus 17 is softer than the Ghost when you go running in them, and so is the adidas Glide 7 Boost.
 This also feels the right time in the review to highlight the fact that the Ghost 8 is firmer than last year’s Ghost 7 too.